Manufacturing Analytics Vendor Selection Checklist for 2026

 iFactory Passes Every Criterion on This Checklist — See It Live on Your Use Cases

-Before completing this vendor selection checklist against any platform, see iFactory demonstrated on your specific use cases — OEE on your machine types, downtime Pareto with your reason code structure, and quality analytics linked to your inspection data.
-We welcome evaluation against this checklist.
+See iFactory demonstrated on your specific use cases — OEE on your machine types, downtime Pareto with your reason code structure, and quality analytics linked to your inspection data.

 Manufacturing analytics evaluation checklist — iFactory demonstrated against every criterion